Coin appraisal

 2. Quality

-Coins in FDC or Proof state often represent a significantly higher value.
+Coins in Uncirculated or Proof condition often represent substantially higher value.

 3. Historical context

-Periods such as the Eighty Years' War, the Kingdom of Holland 1806—1810, or the Kingdom of the Netherlands under William I and William III enhance the cultural significance.
+Periods such as the Eighty Years' War, the Kingdom of Holland (1806–1810), or the Kingdom of the Netherlands under William I and William III add cultural significance.

 4. Provenance

-A coin with a origin from a well-known collection, for example at the Kempen Hoard, offers extra added value.
+A coin with documented origin from a well-known collection, for example the Kempen Hoard, can significantly increase its value.

 5. Metal value